apache/druid/docs/content/tutorials/tutorial-transform-spec.md

 This tutorial will demonstrate how to use transform specs to filter and transform input data during ingestion.

-For this tutorial, we'll assume you've already downloaded Druid as described in the [single-machine quickstart](index.html) and have it running on your local machine.
+For this tutorial, we'll assume you've already downloaded Apache Druid (incubating) as described in the [single-machine quickstart](index.html) and have it running on your local machine.

 It will also be helpful to have finished [Tutorial: Loading a file](../tutorials/tutorial-batch.html) and [Tutorial: Querying data](../tutorials/tutorial-query.html).